 - Adding to existing social network to further uplift recovery and sobriety goals

 One individual shared his experience with feeling more comfortable with his social support network.
 He stated, “I know how to go about situations now.
 If I need help, instead of picking up a bottle, I can call my sponsor or…go to a meeting.”

 Trust In Your Journey

 You see, the people we meet in life may not be whom we’d expect to become part of our social support during recovery, but that’s the very point of opening your mind and heart up to receive these connections as you navigate your journey.
 The people who add so much value to your life will lift you up, help you to feel stronger on your bad days, remind you of why you started recovery, cheer you on when you find success, listen to you when you’re upset, guide you in the right direction sometimes and so much more.
 You may not know it yet, but the people who become your advisers, your best friends, your companions in addiction recovery – they are the ones who know what you’re going through the most because they’ve been there and taken similar steps that you’re taking now.
 Let go of what’s been bringing in negativity to your life and open up for much more positivity to come.

 Cumberland Heights is a nonprofit alcohol and drug-addiction treatment center located on the banks of the Cumberland river in Nashville, Tennessee.
-On a sprawling 177-campus, we are made up of 2 twelve-step immersion campuses, 12 outpatient recovery centers, and 4 sober living homes.
+On a sprawling 177-acre campus, we are made up of 2 12-Step immersion campuses, 12 outpatient recovery centers and 4 sober living homes.
 We believe that each person has a unique story to tell – and that’s why we always put the patient first.